Rose Bertin: Fashion merchant to Marie Antoinette

 Clothing had long served in France as one of the most visible markers of social privilege and aristocratic status.
-Antoinette was known for wearing many of the new groundbreaking fashions.
+Antoinette was known for wearing many of the new ground breaking fashions.
 Bertin came up with the idea of the chemise à la Reine or robe “en Gaulle”, a more free-flowing gown, which was initially created for Marie-Antoinette and was one of her favorite silhouettes.
 The dress sparked a mini-revolution and became very popular from 1781 onwards.
 It was a gown made to be worn in private spaces and made of white cotton, gauze, or silk.
 It was straight, very low cut and it was fastened with a belt around the waist, lightly accentuating the female figure.
 Antoinette and Bertin popularized English-inspired, sporty fashion, inspired by equestrian fashion.
 All the dresses were made of expensive fabrics such as silk, velvet, and very rarely cotton.
 It took hard work and dedication to create such masterpieces.

 Marie Antoinette also asked Bertin to dress dolls in the latest fashions as gifts for her sisters and her mother, the Empress Maria Theresa of Austria.
 Bertin's fashion dolls were called "Pandores," and were made of wax over jointed wood armatures or porcelain.
 There were small ones the size of a common toy doll, or large ones as big or half as big as a real person, petites Pandores and grandes Pandores.
 Fashion dolls as couriers of modes remained in vogue until the appearance of Fashion magazines.

 With the queen's patronage, Bertin's name became synonymous with the sartorial elegance and excess of Versailles.
 Bertin's close relationship with the queen provided valuable background into the social and political significance of fashion at the French court.
 The frequent meetings between the queen and her couturière were met, however, with hostility from the poorer classes, given Bertin's high prices: her gowns and headdresses could easily cost twenty times what a skilled worker of the time earned in a year.

 During Marie Antoinette's imprisonment, Bertin continued to receive orders from her former prized customer, for much smaller, almost negligible ribbons and simple alterations.
 She was to provide the former queen's mourning outfit following the execution of Louis XVI, recalling a dream that Marie Antoinette had had years before of her favorite milliner handing her ribbons that all turned to black.